Context Condensing

 The Solution: Auto-Compaction

 Kilo Code uses a Compaction system to manage context automatically.
-When your conversation approaches the token limit, compaction kicks in and produces a structured summary that captures:
+When your conversation approaches the token limit, compaction kicks in and produces an anchored summary that captures:

 - The overall goal of the session